kumarlabgit/ESL-PSC/README.md

 * `--no_pred_output`: Don't output a species predictions file.
 If only gene ranks output is desired, including the option will significantly speed up the analysis.
 * `--make_sps_plot`: Make a violin plot showing SPS density for each true phenotype (SPS of > 1 or < -1 as 1 and -1 by default).
 * `--make_sps_kde_plot`: Make a KDE plot showing SPS density for each true phenotype.
 Both plot types will produce two plots, one which includes models in the lowest 5% of MFS and one that includes models in the lowest 10% (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8))
+* `--no_checkpoint`: Disable checkpointing entirely.
+No `checkpoint/` folder will be created and the run cannot be resumed later.
+Use this for quick exploratory runs where resumption is unnecessary.
+* `--force_from_beginning`: When a checkpoint folder already exists in `--output_dir`, delete it and start the analysis from scratch.
+This is the recommended way to rerun an experiment after changing critical parameters or if the checkpoint has become corrupted.

 ##### Deletion Canceler Options:
 * `--nix_full_deletions`: Don't create new files for fully canceled genes, i.e. if enough species are missing the entire alignment is excluded.